apiobuild/platform/content/blog/collect-email-addresses-without-email-marketing-tools.md

 </script>
 {{< /rawhtml >}}

 Are you tempted to try this new tool?
-Click <a href="https://apiobuild.com/blog/how-to-create-a-simple-email-signup-with-apio/" target="_blank">here</a> to follow the step-by-step tutorial and start collecting emails today!
+<a href="https://apiobuild.com/blog/how-to-create-a-simple-email-signup-with-apio/" target="_blank">Click here to follow the step-by-step tutorial and start collecting emails today!</a>

 ## Existing Email List Services Are Complicated